-While there is a definite difference regarding bonded and insured individuals, bonds and insurance policies are still sometimes made available by the same financial organization, because the two serve similar purposes and must be backed by a company with the resources to pay out any claims made against them.
-Professionals needing bonding or insurance should contact NFP Surety, one of the leading financial organizations in the country, and one of the premier providers of both bonds and insurance policies.
-NFP Surety provides bonding solutions in all 50 states, and can issue any type of bond in existence, including the hundreds of kinds of commercial bonds issued for a wide range of business purposes.
+While there is a definite difference regarding bonded vs insured individuals, bonds and insurance policies are still sometimes made available by the same financial organization, because the two serve similar purposes and must be backed by a company with the resources to pay out any claims made against them.
+Professionals needing bonding or insurance should contact NFP Surety, one of the leading financial organizations in the country, and one of the premier providers of both bonds vs insurance policies.
+Surety by NFP provides bonding solutions in all 50 states, and can issue any type of bond in existence, including the hundreds of kinds of commercial bonds issued for a wide range of business purposes.
 If you want to learn how to properly get insured and bonded, please contact our office.
 We look forward to helping you.
 And, as always, we bond with reputable companies, such as Suretec Surety, Hanover Surety, CBIC, Hudson Surety, and Philadelphia…and more.

-We hope this helps clear up the differences between being bonded and insured.
+We hope this helps clear up the differences between being bonded vs insured.
 Our sister website nfp.com, will be glad to help you with all your insurance needs.
 Whatever your insurance needs are, they can provide you with a solution.
 We are licensed in all 50 states, and there is nothing we can’t insure and bond.

 Learn more about state specific requirements for bonding solutions.
 Also, you might be interested in learning more about How to get bonded, and what does it mean to be bonded.